-A key factor is to keep the male body weight under control, avoid having overweight males and/or have a difference of body weight between males and females higher than 35-38% in the white breeders and more than 45-50% in the brown.
+A key factor is to keep the male body weight under control, avoid having overweight males and/or have a difference of body weight between males and females higher than 35-38% in the white breeders (Super Nick, Nick Chick and Crystal Nick) and more than 45-50% in Brown Nick.
+Prevent the male's weight from doubling that of the female for Coral.